How to grow Brussels Sprouts

 - Caterpillars - the white flying adult cabbage moth (Plutella xylostella) and small cabbage white butterfly (Pieris rapae) they lay their eggs onto brussels sprouts (and other brassica crops) and the small green caterpillars feed on the leaves.
 To control these pests; remove the caterpillars by hand regularly, use insect exclusion netting over your crops to keep the flying moths/butterflies out or spray infested plants with Defender Snail & Slug Pellets.

 - Aphids - aphids tend can attack the growing shoots of young brussels sprout plants.
 Remove some of the lower leaves to improve light and air circulation around the plants.
-Spray aphid infestations with Defender Pyrethrum Insect Spray if needed.
+Spray aphid infestations with an insecticide if needed.